Choosing a Hand Surgeon

 Is your surgeon fully trained in hand surgery?

-David Warwick trained in Bristol, Oxford, and Sidney in specialised hand surgery training posts
+David Warwick trained in Bristol, Oxford, and Sydney in specialised hand surgery training posts

 Does your surgeon have a post-graduate subspecialty qualification to validate the term “Hand Surgeon” such as the European Diploma of Hand Surgery?

 David Warwick is one of a minority of surgeons to be qualified with the European Diploma of Hand Surgery

 How many years of experience does your Hand Surgeon have?